10 excellent collaboration tools for remote teams in 2024

 Since it was founded over a decade ago, Dropbox has become a household name.
 Today it has over half a billion users across 180 countries and is one of the top online storage providers in the world.

-Dropbox is also one of the more affordable cloud storage platforms: The standard plan only costs $15 per month for each user, with a minimum of three users.
-Those on the standard plan will have access to 5 TB of storage, more than enough for most.
+Dropbox is also one of the more affordable cloud storage platforms: The Plus plan only costs $9.99 per month one user, together with 2 TB of storage, more than enough for most.

-However, companies with a gargantuan archive may want to upgrade to the advanced plan.
-It costs a bit more, at $24 per month for each user, but offers “as much space as your team needs.”
+However, companies with a gargantuan archive may want to upgrade to the Business plan for storage options starting from 9 TB.
+It costs a bit more, at $15 per month for each user, but offers “as much space as your team needs.”
 Yep, you read that right.

 In addition to cloud storage, the platform also lets you share files through Dropbox Transfer.
 The size limit for sending files is 2 GB for standard users and 100 GB for advanced users.